 It's a district between club culture and culture shock.”

-This metropolis in the middle of Berlin was once one of the most problematic districts (and you can still feel it today), yet its low cost of living has attracted creative minds that have revived a cultural scene in Berlin-Neukölln.
+This metropolis in the middle of Berlin was once one of the most problematic districts, yet its affordable cost of living has attracted creative minds that have revived a cultural scene in Berlin-Neukölln.
 Once you wander off the main streets, you'll find yourself among enchanted gardens, cobblestone alleyways and historic half-timbered houses.

 Let us walk you through Berlin-Neukölln and show you some of the places you need to know as a new Berliner.